mape-maker/mape-maker/documentation/sections/options.rst

  ``-t 41.1``

- If this option is not given, the target MAPE is the MAPE of the input data.
+ If this option is not given, the target MAPE is the MAPE based on the input data.
 |
 * **--simulated_timeseries TEXT**:
  If the user wants to simulate actuals from forecasts, then the simulated timeseries will be "actuals".